About Us

 • Brian Gilman — Elder, Christ the King Presbyterian Church

-• Jordan Penley — Pastor, Vintage Church Downtown
+• Rev. Jordan Penley — Pastor, Vintage Church Downtown

 • Jesma and David Reynolds — Walter Magazine, Loading Dock, Second Empire